 Captain Cook discovered Australia

-Of course human beings lived in Australia for 40,000 years before Europeans discovered it.
+Of course, human beings lived in Australia for 40,000 years before Europeans discovered it.
 In reality, Australia was known to Europeans long before Captain Cook sailed there.
 The first European to land in Australia was Dutchman Willem Janszoon in 1606.
-He was followed by many other Europeans in the 17th century and the 18th century.
+He was followed by many other Europeans in the 17th century and 18th centuries.
 Captain Cook charted the east coast of Australia in 1770.
 He claimed it for Britain and named it New South Wales.

 Nelson wore a patch over one eye